GuillaumeDIDIER/Ars-Magica-Characters/Non-Hermetic Grimoire.md

 **R**: Voice, **D**: Perpetual, **T**: Ind
 This spell lets the sorcerer permanently control a Demon, provided that he penetrates his Magic Resistance.
 This is a more powerful version of *Chains of the Foul Being* but no sorcerer ever cast it because of the fear of demonic repercussions.
 *(Base 9, +6 Voice, +12 Perpetual)*

+# Naranjs (The Cradle & The Crescent)

+## Alchemy

+**Winds, Bow to Me**
+Solomonic Alchemy Level 15
+Alteration: Minor, Ritual
+This naranj quicky animate the wind to blow in a chosen direction.
+Many sahirs use this naraSolomonicnj to help navigate the sea, to clear a room from smoke while others use this naranj with *The Moving Cloud* to surf the sky.
+*(Base 10, +1 Minor)*

+**From Stone to Sand**
+Solomonic Alchemy Level 15
+Alteration: Minor, Ritual
+This naranj instantly trasform 10 cubic paces of stone into sand.
+This can be used, and has been, offensively by sahirs to win battle.
+With this naranjs it's easy to make a stone wall crumble to sand or to open passages between walls.
+*(Base 5, +1 Minor, +1 Size)*

+**Let the Quicksand Eat You**
+Solomonic Alchemy Level 15
+Alteration: Minor
+This naranj instantly transform an area in front of the sahir equivalent to 1000 cubic paces of sand into quicksand, this can be used effectively as a defense against most troops, mounted or not, or to control specific focal points in a battle.
+*(Base 3, +1 Minor, +3 Size)*

+**The Vapours of the Volcano**
+Solomonic Alchemy Level 20
+Alteration: Major
+This naranjs heats the air near the sahir, creating a circle of hot vapours equivalent to a volume of 100 cubic of air.
+The vapours deal +15 damage to anyone caught in the circle.
+*(Base 3, +3 Major, +2 Size)*

+**Gather the Clouds**
+Solomonic Alchemy Level 20
+Alteration: Minor
+With this naranj a sahir can condense the air up in the sky into a cloud and, if sufficient water is gathered, it might cause a rain.
+This naranj is usually held dormant and the cast when the spirit reaches a suitable height in the sky.
+*(Base 4, +1 Minor, +3 Size)*

+**The Moving Cloud**
+Solomonic Alchemy Level 35
+Alteration: Substantial
+This naranj makes a cloud cohesive and dense enough to support people.
+Some sahirs really enjoy traveling the desert aboard a rainy cloud and coupled with *Winds, Bow to Me* they can cover far distances.
+*(Base 15, +2 Substantial, +2 Size)*

+## Physics

+**Let's catch a Breath**
+Solomonic Physic Level 10
+Potency: Mild
+The touched person regains a Fatigue level up to a Weary Level.
+This naranj is often used by sahir on themselves to be able to endure difficult moments.
+Other, more potent, naranj can restore other Fatigue levels.
+_(Base 5, +1 Mild)_*

+**Sekhmet's Curse**
+Solomonic Physic Level 15
+Potency: Mighty
+The touched poison increases its potency to deal up to an Incapacitating Wound, the Ease Factor remains the same.
+This naranj is usually cast by poisoners on weak or mild poisons to enhance them to very powerful poisons.
+_(Base 3, +4 Mighty)_*

+**From Pious to Sinner**
+Solomonic Physic Level 15
+Potency: Moderate, Ritual
+This naranj changes a Personality Trait related to Pious to one related to Sinner.
+This naranj is sometimes used by Nizari summoners to help them in an assassination or it's used by the sahirs to frame a person that the Suhhar targeted.
+*(Base 5, +2 Moderate)*

+**Don’t be Fooled by your Master**
+Solomonic Physic Level 20
+Potency: Strong, Ritual
+This powerful naranj forcefully changes a Loyal Personality Trait to Unloyal.
+This is usually used by sahirs to undermine a leader or to incite people against their masters, sometimes coupled with a suitable Storytelling naranj.
+*(Base 5, +3 Strong)*

+**Let the eternal sleep catch you!**
+Solomonic Physic Level 25
+Potency: Mighty
+This naranj causes the target to lose an Unconscious Fatigue level and immediatly faint.
+It's a powerful naranj that some of the elderly sahirs know but it isn't used often.
+*(Base 5, +4 Mighty)*

+# Infernal Powers (Realm of Power: Infernal)

+## Diablerie

+**Ephemeral Gift of Demonic Protection**
+Incantation/Diablerie, Level 25
+**R:** Touch, **D:** Sun, **T:** Ind
+With a single touch, a diabolist can grant a person a Magic Resistance of 15 that last until the sun set.
+Diabolists use this maleficium on themselves when battling with other sorcerers or priests and sometimes against other diabolists or demons.
+*(Base 10, +1 Touch, +2 Sun)*

+**Binding Pact**
+Incantation/Dialberie, Level 30
+**R:** Voice, **D:** Forsaken, **T:** Ind
+Diabolists usually try to strike bargains and pacts with powerful demons and, by using this maleficium, they make sure that the demon is bound by the rules of the bargain.
+*(Base 4, +2 Voice, +4 Forsaken)*

+**Infernal Corruption of Vis**
+Incantation/Diablerie, Level 35
+**R:** Touch, **D**: Mom, **T:** Circle
+This maleficium taints the vis in the circle into vis prava.
+This maleficium is very useful to diabolists because they can turn vis into a more powerful version of itself, granting a +5 to a Casting roll if effectively used.
+*(Base 30, +1 Touch, +0 Circle)*

+**Dark Sanctuary**
+Debauchery/Diablerie, Level 40
+**R**: Touch, **D:** Sun, **T:** Ind
+This powerful maleficium creates a small infernal regio of level 1.
+A diabolist can use this maleficium to create an easy escape for himself but the sheer difficulty of the spell it's too much for a novice.
+This maleficium is from SR#7p.55.
+*(Base 25, +1 Touch, +2 Sun)*

+**Birth of the Demonic Seed**
+Incantation/Diablerie, Level 60
+**R:** Touch, **D:** Forsaken, **T:** Ind
+Using this maleficium a group of diabolist can grant the Major Virtue Demonic Blood.
+This ritual must be cast on a newborn baby and he will grow as a spawn of a demon.
+This maleficium is usually cast using Ceremony given its high level.
+*(Base 35, +1 Touch, +4 Forsaken)*

+## Phantasm

+**You can’t see me!**
+Debauchery/Phantasm, Level 10
+**R:** Per, **D:** Sun, **T:** Ind
+The character becomes completely invisible until sunrise/sunset.
+Many infernalist use this maleficum to escape dire circumstances or to do something unspeakable.
+*(Base 4, +2 Sun)*

+**The Flaming Dragon arrives!
+Roar!**
+Debauchery/Phantasm, Level 10
+**R:** Touch, **D:** Diam, **T:** Ind
+The touched person gains the ability to breath fire for 2 minutes.
+This Maleficium could grant any supernatural power similar to Lesser Powers, so mechanical details should be worked out as having a Lesser Power (Initiative, Cost in Fatigue levels, Penetration, Finesse rolls and such).
+Appropriate powers should be chosen among the dream powers that Hilda thinks she have.
+*(Base 4, +1 Touch, +1 Diam)*

+**Shut up, you dummy!**
+Debauchery/Phantasm, Level 15
+**R:** Voice, **D:** Sun, **T:** Ind
+Hide all sounds made by the target, especially sounds from his mouth.
+*(Base 3, +2 Voice, +2 Sun)*

+**The Scar opens Again!
+Ops!**
+Debauchery/Phantasm, Level 15
+**R:** Voice, **D:** Mom, **T:** Ind
+The scars on the target briefly reopen and deal +5 Damage to him.
+*(Base 5, +2 Voice)*

+**Go little puppy!
+Go play with him!**
+Debauchery/Phantasm, Level 20
+**R:** Touch, **D:** Mom, **T:** Ind
+The touched animal become corrupted by the dark energies from Hilda’ mind and her patron.
+The corrupted creature gains an Infernal Might of 5, gaining the *Corrupted Beast* Supernatural Flaw, and a Lesser Power tied to his corrupted nature.
+*(Base 10, +1 Touch, +1 Conc)*